Inuksuk

 The inuksuk may historically have been used for navigation, as a point of reference, a marker for travel routes, fishing places, camps, hunting grounds, places of veneration, drift fences used in hunting, or to mark a food cache.
 The Iñupiat in northern Alaska used inuksuit to assist in the herding of caribou into contained areas for slaughter.
 Varying in shape and size, the inuksuit have ancient roots in Inuit culture.

 Historically, the most common types of inuksuit are built with stone placed upon stone.
 The simplest type is a single stone positioned in an upright manner.
-There is some debate as to whether the appearance of human- or cross-shaped cairns developed in the Inuit culture before the arrival of European missionaries and explorers.
 The size of some inuksuit suggests that the construction was often a communal effort.

 At Inuksuk Point (Enukso Point) on Baffin Island, there are more than 100 inuksuit.
 The site was designated a National Historic Site of Canada in 1969.